-About 87% Cambridge’s submissions for the UK’s Research Excellence Framework (REF) have been rated as ‘world leading’ demonstrating the institution’s strength in research and showing that nearly all staff is active in research.
+About 87% Cambridge’s submissions for the UK’s Research Excellence Framework (REF) have been rated as ‘world-leading’ demonstrating the institution’s strength in research and showing that nearly all staff is active in research.

-The proportion of Cambridge undergraduates getting first class or upper-second-class honours degrees has more than doubled in the last 50 years.
+The proportion of Cambridge undergraduates getting first-class or upper-second-class honours degrees has more than doubled in the last 50 years.

 Cost of living

-Living cost is estimated around £9,160 in Cambridge and is far cheaper than Oxford because of the additional support available from the University.
+Living cost is estimated at around £9,160 in Cambridge and is far cheaper than Oxford because of the additional support available from the University.